 This complimentary service will provide you with a range of value to consider.

-Knowing what your business is really worth, and fully understanding the value, improves the chances of a successful transfer of ownership and allows you to plan an effective strategy.
+Knowing what your business is really worth, and fully understanding its value, improves the chances of a successful transfer of ownership and allows you to plan an effective strategy.

 There are a variety of reasons why you may need a written report.
-Often partnership relationships that are dissolving or a complex situation involving personal issues such as divorce or just needing to have a statement that outlines the value for future sales are some of the major reasons.
+These may include: partnership relationships that are dissolving, a complex situation involving personal issues such as divorce, or just needing to have a statement that outlines the value for future sales.

 We offer a courtesy valuation and this may be sufficient initially.
-Usually the Buyer’s Accountant/Consultant will spend time during the Due Diligence to ascertain or agree with the Fair Market Value we have quoted.
+Usually the buyer’s accountant / consultant will spend time during the due diligence period to ascertain or agree with the fair market value we have quoted.